Rediscovering Padma or how to foster an unusual pet

 Remember Padma?
-My Chihuahua mix foster, who was found hiding in a barn after a snow storm?
+The Chihuahua - Basenji mix foster, who was found hiding in a barn after a snow storm?
 She got adopted by a family with four kids, only to be returned because her energy level and endless need to play overwhelmed them.
 To curb her destructiveness, kids' parents admittedly relegated her to a crate, where hours on end she grew more rambunctious and vocal.
 Long story short, she is back, now living with me and my dogs.

 Looking at her frolicking, first thought that comes to mind is "Ah, to be that young again".